-Phone the school's attendance number, 0115 9649388, to speak to one of our attendance team.
+Phone the school's attendance number, 0115 9649388, to speak to our Attendance Support Officer.
 This phone is manned from 8:30am -11:00am.
 If you are calling outside these times, or no-one is available, then please leave a voicemail message with the following information: